Want to know how to make a reading habit?

 We admire successful people and wish to be like them.

-So chances are that if you admire one of the above guys, you are rewiring yourself to adopt reading as a habit.
+So the chances are that if you admire one of the above guys, you are rewiring yourself to adopt reading as a habit.

-Our brain is great at making connections.
+Our brain is excellent at making connections.

 You can see the pattern here: